Table of contents

 3. Internal communication promotes teamwork

-Broken internal communication lines lead to poor coordination among agents, lack of trust in the team, and conflicts between teammates.
+Broken internal communication lines lead to poor coordination among agents, lack of trust in the team, triggers gossip chain communication, and conflicts between teammates.
 Such a work environment makes it difficult for agents to thrive and can affect company culture.

 On the other hand, having a strong internal communication strategy builds trust among teammates, drives better collaboration, and leads to fewer misunderstandings.
 It helps agents build a friendly rapport with one another, which contributes to agent retention and employee satisfaction.